 9. Neighbors Replacing Roofs

-If you notice that neighbors have been replacing their roofs, chances are they were built around the same time and have reached the end of their life.
+If you notice that neighbors have been not just repairing, but replacing their roofs, chances are they were built around the same time and have reached the end of their life.
 Be proactive-do not wait for your roof to fail and costs to repair or replace increase.

 DIY, or Work with a Professional

 If you are concerned for your safety, or simply would rather have a professional take a look for you to avoid the common roofing mistakes, give us at Bromwell Construction a call.
 We do free inspections, and we are currently offering roofing repair specials.
 We are also considered one of the best roofing contractors in Delaware.